 Our Programs

 Our team is here to help build the capacity of communities and place resources and power in the hands of residents.
 Neighborhood Allies offers a suite of programs and initiatives that provide a range of services and resources to help revitalize neighborhoods, foster economic opportunity, build capacity, and advance equity across Pittsburgh.
-Browse our full list of Programs and Initiatives to learn more about our resource offerings.

 We are your ally.